A-Fisk/A-Fisk.github.io/publications.md

+---
+layout: page
+title: About
+permalink: /about/
+---

-# This is a publications page
+#This is a publications page

 this is where I will put all my publications